 1. Provisional remains in effect for 6 months; after expiration, it can only be renewed once more for 3 more months.

-2. Permanent Yacht Registration must take effect 6 to 9 months from the date your yacht was provisionally registered.
+2. Permanent Yacht Registration goes into effect 6 to 9 months from the date your yacht was provisionally registered.

 3. For Parallel / Bareboat Registration your ship must hoist the Cyprus flag and “Limassol” must be marked as your port of registry.
 Parallel-in lasts for two years and is renewable.
 For parallel-out registration, your ship must hoist the foreign flag rather than the Cyprus flag and your port of registry must be the port of the foreign country.
 Parallel-out lasts for three years and is also renewable.

 Liberia is the oldest democracy in Africa and one of the first offshore, zero tax jurisdictions.
 The Liberian ship registry is a favorite among owners of large vessels; the country has the second-largest registry in the world and makes up 12% of registered ships worldwide.

-One of the perks of The Liberian Yacht Registration is that it is open to any ship-owner in the world- there are absolutely no restrictions on the nationality of your crew or country of construction.
-This makes Liberia appealing to many ship-owners who either can’t register somewhere because of their nationality or can only register by paying an additional fee.
+One of the perks of The Liberian Yacht Registration is that it is open to any ship-owner in the world and there are absolutely no restrictions on the nationality of your crew or country of construction.
+This makes Liberia appealing to many ship-owners who either cannot register somewhere because of their nationality or can only register by paying an additional fee.

-Because Liberia has been white-listed on the Paris and Tokyo MoUs in addition to the International Maritime Organization AND the U.S. Coast Guard, and combined with the country’s other features, the Liberian Registry is known as “the world’s largest quality registry, renowned for excellence, efficiency, safety and innovative service”.
+Liberia has been white-listed on the Paris and Tokyo MoUs and has also been approved by the International Maritime Organization AND the U.S. Coast Guard.
+This, combined with the country’s other features, means that the Liberian Registry is known as “the world’s largest quality registry, renowned for excellence, efficiency, safety and innovative service”.

 The following types of vessels can be registered in Liberia: